Hazelfire/thesis/index.md

 such example of a code is 68P05, the code for work about data structures.
 The code is split up into three sections, the top level is represented by a top level mathematical field, For instance, the 68 in 68P05 means that it's in the field of Computer Science.
-If you wish to refer to a vague field of Computer Science, it is referred to is 68-XX, with the -XX meaning that it could be anything under this field.
+To refer to the general field of Computer Science, it is referred to is 68-XX, with the -XX meaning that it could be anything under this field.
 The next level of classification is represented by a letter.
 In this case, the P in 68P05